TheTacoBytes/guard-bot-scout/README.md

 A differential-drive autonomous robot that fuses stereo-depth and 3D LiDAR data for real-time exploration and SLAM-based mapping.
 It overlays live person-detection results onto the generated map, enabling precise localization and tagging of individuals as the robot navigates its environment.

-(IN PROGRESS ONCE I HAVE A MORE FINALIZED VERSION I WILL POST HOW TO RUN IT)
+(IN PROGRESS, ONCE I HAVE A MORE FINALIZED VERSION I WILL POST HOW TO RUN IT)
 ## Features

 - **Differential-drive platform** with real-time SLAM-based mapping